-Liquid medicine: Measure out the right amount using a medicine spoon or oral syringe.
+Liquid medicine: Measure out the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.

 When should the medicine start working?